YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Acknowledgements

 \section{Acknowledgements}

-The research leading to these results has received funding from the European Union?s Horizon 2020 Research and Innovation Programme under grant agreements No 786669 (project CONCORDIA) and Marie Sklodowska-Curie grant agreement No 690972 (project PROTASIS).
-The paper reflects only the authors' views and the Agency and the Commission are not responsible for any use that may be made of the information it contains.
+This project received funding from the EU H2020 Research and Innovation programme under grant agreements No 830929 (CyberSec4Europe), No 830927 (Concordia), No 871793 (Accordion), No 871370 (Pimcity) and Marie Sklodowska-Curie grant agreement No 690972 (Protasis).
+These results reflect only the authors' view and the Commission is not responsible for any use that may be made of the information it contains.